-74. This activity will support food-insecure households through transfers to meet seasonal food gaps while mobilizing communities to create climate-resilient assets for increasing production and diversifying livelihoods.
-Taking into account the differences between arid and semi-arid areas, the support will include new technologies for soil and water conservation, broader natural

-- 75. WFP will develop a strategy for engaging young people in a conflict-sensitive approach that will include expansion of new technologies and mechanized approaches and opportunities for diversifying livelihoods through profitable value chains such as poultry and horticulture.
-WFP will seek to develop models for addressing the demographic risks faced by Kenya in the absence of an increase in attractive employment opportunities in agriculture and agribusiness for a rapidly growing young workforce. - 76.
+- 75. This activity will support food-insecure households through transfers to meet seasonal food gaps while mobilizing communities to create climate-resilient assets for increasing production and diversifying livelihoods.
+Taking into account the differences between arid and semi-arid areas, the support will include new technologies for soil and water conservation, broader natural resource management, livelihood diversification, nutrition-sensitive agriculture, agribusiness and access to financial services including micro-insurance products, ensuring equitable participation and benefits for women and men and thereby reducing gender inequalities.
+These elements will be sequenced and layered on the asset creation platform in order to maximize the impact of assistance. - 76.
+WFP will develop a strategy for engaging young people in a conflict-sensitive approach that will include expansion of new technologies and mechanized approaches and opportunities for diversifying livelihoods through profitable value chains such as poultry and horticulture.
+WFP will seek to develop models for addressing the demographic risks faced by Kenya in the absence of an increase in attractive employment opportunities in agriculture and agribusiness for a rapidly growing young workforce. - 77.
 Clear guidelines and criteria for moving beneficiaries from WFP support will be developed and applied with partners, taking into consideration reduced seasonal food gaps and enhanced resilience to shocks.
-Pathways for this transition will include activities to increase self-reliance and eligibility for and inclusion in other development activities for further development of productivity and resilience, with referral to social protection schemes for people who may not have the capacities and resources to meet their basic needs. - 77.
+Pathways for this transition will include activities to increase self-reliance and eligibility for and inclusion in other development activities for further development of productivity and resilience, with referral to social protection schemes for people who may not have the capacities and resources to meet their basic needs. - 78.
 In the event of resource constraints, a three-tier geographical prioritization strategy will be applied at the county level.
 Based primarily on the prevalence of chronic food insecurity and opportunities for strategic partnerships, tier 1 counties will be prioritized for receiving a comprehensive package of transfers and technical support.
 Counties in tiers 2 and 3 will receive a package that is customized to match priorities and the resources available.
 Partnerships with the other Rome-based agencies and other entities will be proactively pursued in order to enhance efficiency and effectiveness.